moritzploss/ex-patterns/README.md

     country: 'Sweden',
 };

+// callback functions
 const processGothenburgUser = ({ A: age }) => `user is ${age} years old!`;
 const processStockholmUser = ({ B: name }) => `user name is ${name}!`;
 const processSwedishUser = ({ C: city }) => `user lives in ${city}!`;
 const processForeignUser = ({ C: country }) => `user is from ${country}!`;

-const processUser = (user) => (
+// function returns the return value of `when` const processUser = (user) => (
     when(user)
         ({ city: 'Gothenburg', age: A }, processGothenburgUser)